Free Things to Do on the Amalfi Coast: 20 Best Experiences

 What is the best month to visit the Amalfi Coast for free activities?

-September is the best month — the hiking trails are quieter, the beaches have space, the sea is still warm from summer, and accommodation prices drop 25–40% compared to August.
+September is often the best month – the hiking trails are quieter, the beaches have space, and the sea is usually still warm from summer.
 May and early June are close behind.
-Avoid July and August for the free hiking and beaches specifically — the Path of the Gods and the small free beaches get very crowded during peak season.
+Avoid July and August for the free hiking and beaches specifically – the Path of the Gods and the small free beaches get very crowded during peak season.

 More Amalfi Coast Guides